-This step by step diy project is about 8×10 large chicken plans.
+This step by step diy project is about free 8×10 large chicken coop plans.
 I have designed this large chicken coop shed so you can grow up to 20-30 chicken in a professional manner.
 This chicken coop features a neat design, with a large front door, two side windows and a large coop run.
 Take a look over the rest of my woodworking plans, if you want to get more building inspiration.

 When buying the lumber, you should select the planks with great care, making sure they are straight and without any visible flaws (cracks, knots, twists, decay).
 Investing in cedar or other weather resistant lumber is a good idea, as it will pay off on the long run.
 Use a spirit level to plumb and align the components, before inserting the galvanized screws, otherwise the project won’t have a symmetrical look.
 If you have all the materials and tools required for the project, you could get the job done in about a day.